 - request a visit

-- their facilities - eg to check accessibility if you’re disabled
+- find out what facilities they have, for example to check accessibility if you’re disabled

 How often you can visit someone in prison

-A convicted prisoner is allowed at least two 60-minute visits every 4 weeks.
+A convicted prisoner is usually allowed at least two 1-hour visits every 4 weeks.

-A prisoner on remand (waiting for their trial) is allowed three 60-minute visits a week.
+A prisoner on remand (waiting for their trial) is allowed three 1-hour visits a week.